Dat Phan: Early life

 He dropped out of Grossmont College to pursue comedy.
 He was later voted into Grossmont College's Walk of Fame.

 Career

 In 2003, he entered the first season of NBC's stand-up comedy competition reality show, Last Comic Standing.
-He was picked on by the other contestants due to his relative youth in the comedy world.
-Nonetheless, Phan was the surprise winner of Last Comic Standing and has subsequently made cameo appearances in Hollywood films such as Cellular and Love Is the Drug.
+According to the show's host Jay Mohr, Phan nonetheless was the surprise winner of Last Comic Standing and has subsequently made cameo appearances in Hollywood films such as Cellular and Love Is the Drug.

 Dat Phan Productions released the DVD Dat Phan: Live and the CD You Touch, You Buy, in stores January 2010, and began pre-production on a movie titled Yellow Fever.

-In 2011, Phan was featured in the DirecTV campaign, "The Whale."

 Personal life

-He currently resides in Los Angeles, California.

 Phan has endorsed the Jade Ribbon Campaign established to fight against hepatitis B and liver cancer.